canonical/is-charms-contributing-guide/CONTRIBUTING.md

 ## Handling Typing Issues with python-libjuju

-In tests and elsewhere when interating with `python-libjuju`, it is a frequent requirement to check whether certain attributes are `None`.
+In tests and elsewhere when interacting with `python-libjuju`, it is a frequent requirement to check whether certain attributes are `None`.
 Doing this in many tests reduces the readability of the code.